Sleep Apnea Symptoms & Treatments

 • Mouth breathing

-The Importance of Recognizing the Symptoms
+The Importance Of Recognizing The Symptoms

 Recognizing the signs of sleep apnea is critical to your kids’ overall health and well-being.
 Many of the symptoms go unnoticed since there is such a high number of children with undiagnosed sleep apnea.
 Over time, sleep apnea will take a toll on your child’s body so it is imperative to get them treatment as soon as they start to show symptoms.
 The Airway Dentists are passionate about helping children overcome sleep apnea symptoms.